camunda/camunda-docs/docs/components/modeler/bpmn/business-rule-tasks/business-rule-tasks.md

 For more information about this topic visit the documentation about [Input/output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings).

-## Alternative task implementation
+## Job worker implementation
 A business rule task does not have to evaluate a decision modeled with DMN.
 Instead, you can also use [job workers](/components/concepts/job-workers.md) to implement your business rule task.

-An alternative task implementation can be defined using the `zeebe:taskDefinition` extension element.
+A job worker implementation can be defined using the `zeebe:taskDefinition` extension element.

-Business rule tasks with an alternative task implementation behave exactly like [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md).
+Business rule tasks with a job worker implementation behave exactly like [service tasks](/components/modeler/bpmn/service-tasks/service-tasks.md).
 The differences between these task types are the visual representation (i.e. the task marker) and the semantics for the model.